Convert Exajoule to Watt-second (EJ to Watt-second)

 Formula: 1 EJ = 1e+18 Watt-second

-By using this conversion factor, you can easily convert any energy from exajoule to watt-second with precision.
+By using this conversion factor, you can easily convert any energy measurement from exajoule unit to watt-second unit with precision.

 How to Convert EJ to Watt-second?